-RULE II PARTIES
+RULE II Parties

-- SECTION 1.
-Who may be Parties.
-Only natural or juridical persons or entities authorized by law may be parties. - SEC.
-2. Parties in Interest.
-All actions or claims filed with the Commission must be prosecuted and defended in the name of the real party in interest.
+- SECTION 2-1.
+Who May be Parties Only natural or juridical persons or entities authorized by law may be parties. - SECTION 2-2.
+Parties in Interest All actions or claims filed with the Commission must be prosecuted and defended in the name of the real party in interest.
 All persons having an interest in the subject of the actions or claims and in obtaining the relief demanded shall be joined as complainants or petitioners.
-All persons who claim an interest in the controversy or the subject thereof adverse to the complainant or petitioner or who are necessary to a complete determination or settlement of the questions involved therein shall be joined as respondents. - SEC.
-3. Representative Parties.
-A trustee of an express trust, a guardian, executor or administrator, or a party authorized by statute, may sue or be sued without joining the party for whose benefit the action is presented or defended; but the Hearing officer may, at any stage of the proceedings, order such beneficiary to be made a party.
-An agent acting in his own name and for the benefit of an undisclosed principal may sue or be sued without joining the principal except when the contract involves things belonging to the principal. - SEC.
-4. Class Suit.
-When the subject matter of the action or claim is one of common or general interest to many persons, and the parties are so numerous that it is impracticable to join all before the Commission, one or more may sue or defend for the benefit of all.
-But in such case, the Hearing Officer shall make sure that the parties actually before it are sufficiently numerous and representative so that all interests concerned are fully protected. - SEC.
-5. Derivative Action.
-No action or claim shall be brought by a stockholder in the name of a corporation unless the complainant (a) was a stockholder at the time the questioned transaction occurred as well as at the time the action was filed and remains a stockholder during the pendency of the action, and (b) the complainant alleges with particularity the efforts, if any, made by the complainant to obtain the action he desires, or the reason for not making the effort.
+All persons who claim an interest in the controversy or the subject thereof adverse to the complainant or petitioner or who are necessary to a complete determination or settlement of the questions involved therein shall be joined as respondents. - SECTION 2-3.
+Representative Parties A trustee of an express trust, a guardian, executor or administrator, or a party authorized by statute, may sue or be sued without joining the party for whose benefit the action is presented or defended; but the Hearing Officer may, at any stage of the proceedings, order such beneficiary to be made a party.
+An agent acting in his own name and for the benefit of an undisclosed principal may sue or be sued without joining the principal except when the contract involves things belonging to the principal. - SECTION 2-4.
+Class Suit When the subject matter of the action or claim is one of common or general interest to many person, and the parties are so numerous that is impracticable to join all before the Commission, one or more may sue or defend for the benefit of all.
+But in such case, the Hearing Officer shall make sure that the parties actually before it are sufficiently numerous and representative so that all interests concerned are fully protected. - SECTION 2-5.
+Derivative Action No action or claim shall be brought by a stockholder in the name of a corporation unless the complainant (a) was a stockholder at the time the questioned transaction occurred as well as the time the action was filed and remains a stockholder during the pendency of the action, and (b) the complainant alleges with particularly the efforts, if any, made by the complainant to obtain the action he desires, or the reason for not making the effort.